Share your story

 The ACT Government has a number of programs and rebates/subsidies to help business improve their energy efficiency, reduce their energy bills and emissions.
 The programs are generally delivered either through Actsmart Energy Programs or by the Energy Efficiency Improvement Scheme.

-Two electricity retailers are offering discounted lighting upgrades for businesses as part of the Energy Efficiency Improvement Scheme.
+ActewAGL is offering discounted lighting upgrades for businesses as part of the Energy Efficiency Improvement Scheme.
 Some lighting upgrades may even cost nothing.

 The Actsmart Lighting Efficiency Webtool can help you work out how much you could save so you can find the best deal for your business.